 Section 1.
 A Nominating Committee, appointed by the Executive Committee, shall present a complete slate of candidates to the membership at the April meeting annually.
 Additional nominations will be accepted from the floor.

 Section 2.
-Officers shall be elected from the nominees, annually, at the May meeting, and shall take office at the beginning of the Fiscal Year, July 1st.
+Officers shall be elected from the nominees, annually, at the May meeting, and shall take office on July 1st.

 Section 3.
 Vacancies in any of the offices shall be filled by special election at a regular meeting.